 Durability

-The durability of a ball contributes to how long a golfer can play the ball and experience the soft feel from the fairway and high spin without a loss in quality.
+The durability of a golf ball contributes to how long a golfer can play the ball and experience the soft feel from the fairway and high spin without a loss in quality.

 Even though most players are focused primarily on feel, spin, and distance, the cover of the golf ball is one of the areas that signals the overall health of the ball.